 Advertisers use the ad server's features to upload their ad creatives for a range of different ad formats, launch campaigns with a range of targeting features which helps them save money by being more precise as to what type of end user they want to reach.
 Advertisers then bid for their targeted inventory to try to win the Publisher ad zones.
 Additionally Advertisers can further optimize their campaigns in real-time by tweaking the targeting features, changing their bids and getting real-time data reporting to analyse metrics such as clicks and ad creative performance.
 This enables the advertiser to block ad zones that have a low performance and create ad zone white lists of high performing ad zones.
 This is known as a 3rd-party ad server because the Advertiser is demanding the inventory to use.

 Ad Networks use the ad server as a single platform to match Publishers with Advertisers to serve a large range of ads of different formats across to all devices that an end user might be browsing with.
 And then monitor Advertiser and Publisher metrics and performance from a single dashboard.
-This combines 1st and 3rd party ad servers in one place.
+This combines first and third party ad servers in one place.

 Programmatic advertising is an automated process of buying and selling online advertising using various programmatic software platforms.
-A programmatic ad server allows publishers and advertisers to plug in their programmatic software platforms, these software platforms make decisions about when, where and who to display the programmatic ad impression.
+A programmatic ad server allows publishers and advertisers to plug in their programmatic software platforms, these software platforms make decisions about when, where and to whom to display the programmatic ad impression.

 Publisher benefits of Programmatic Advertising